derbyjs/racer/README.md

   * **Validation** &ndash; An implementation of shared and non-shared schema-based validation is planned.

-  * **More realtime strategies** &ndash; Currently, racer provides basic Software Transactional Memory (STM) and text Operational Transform (OT) methods.
-In the future it will receive a more robust STM, OT of JSON objects, and potentially other strategies like Diff-Match-Patch.
+  * **More realtime strategies** &ndash; Currently, racer provides basic Software Transactional Memory (STM).
+In the future it will receive a more robust STM, Operational Transformation (OT), and potentially other strategies like Diff-Match-Patch.

 ## Installation